-Our LLB Law with Criminology degree will give you the foundation needed to become a successful barrister or solicitor, as well as careers in commerce or government.
+Our LLB Law with Criminology degree will give you the foundation needed to become a successful barrister or solicitor, as well as a career in government.

 The degree is designed for anyone interested in solving, understanding and preventing crimes.

-Criminology and Criminal Law are concerned with the Law and society’s approach to crime and the people who commit them.
-However, they focus on different aspects:
+Criminology and Criminal Law are concerned with the law and society’s approach to crime and the people who commit them.

 Criminology focuses on analysing crimes and criminals in order to understand their motives and find ways to prevent future crimes.
 It also analyses trends and the impact of crimes on human societies.
 Another important aspect of Criminology is the evaluation of punishment and rehabilitation methods in order to determine their efficacy and ways to improve them